mindsphere/mindconnect-nodejs/README.md

 ### Step 4: Onboard the agent

 The first operation is onboarding of the agent.
-This creates a client secret which is used for the communication with mindshpere.
+This creates a client secret which is used for the communication with MindSphere.

 This data is stored by default in the .mc folder in your application if you don't change the base path in the constructor of the agent.